Table of Contents

 Most beagles are quite energetic and active, so if your dog is like this, you’ll probably have to include more caloric diet.
 Either way, you should always use the label instructions as guidance, and consult with your vet.

-Canned food is also an option, but it should be your everyday choice.
+Canned dog food is also an option, but it should be your everyday choice.
 Mix a little with dry food, but be careful not to exceed the recommended caloric intake.

-Choose food that has fish, poultry, and whole meats among the first ingredients.
+Choose dog food that has fish, poultry, and whole meats among the first ingredients.
 Consider the critical fatty acids from fish oil, safflower, or sunflower as well.
 Fruits, veggies, and carbohydrates are good sources of fiber, too.